atk-partio/ilmomasiina/README.md

     npm install package_name --save
     npm shrinkwrap

-Remember to run Shrinkwrap to make sure that everyone has same exactly versions of the dependencies!
+Remember to run Shrinkwrap to make sure that everyone has exactly the same versions of the dependencies!

+### Toggle between API and example data

+Hacky, temporary solution: change `useExampleData` boolean value in  `app/assets/javascripts/utils/API.js`.
+When API is ready enough we don't need this anymore ;)